Державний архів Полтавської області

 Державний архів Полтавської області. Анотований реєстр описів. Фонди радянського періоду. Том 2, частина 1. Полтава, 2006.
 [State Archives of Poltava region.
 Annotated Register of Archival holdings, Collections of Soviet period, Volume 2, part 1.
 Poltava 2006]

 Державний архів Полтавської області. Анотований реєстр описів. Фонди радянського періоду. Том 2, частина 2. Полтава, 2011.
 [State Archives of Poltava region.
 Annotated Register of Archival holdings, Collections of Soviet period, Volume 2, part 2.
 Poltava 2011]

 A full list of the archival funds listed in aforementioned registers is also available online at:

 The list of recently declassified archival collections of the World War II is also available [online] (http://poltava.archives.gov.ua/sites/default/files/reiestri_fondiv_periodu_nacistskoyi_okupaciyi_0.docx)

-Reading Rooms in both of the archival buildings are opened Monday, Wednesday and Friday between 8 a.m.. and 5 p.m., and Tuesday and Thursday between 11 a.m. and 6 p.m.
+Reading rooms in both of the archival buildings are opened from Monday till Thursday between 8 a.m.. and 5.15 p.m., and Friday between 8 a.m. and 4 p.m.